U.S. WWII 1942 Transitional M1910 Aluminum Canteen and Cover

 World War II and the M1942 Transition

 During World War II, U.S. canteen production changed to meet the demands of mass mobilization.
 Earlier M1910-style canteens and covers remained in use, but wartime production introduced variations in materials and construction.
-Collectors often use the M1942 designation for the World War II aluminum canteen with a lower-body/perimeter seam and black composition cap.
-This example fits that early-war transition point
+Collectors often use the M1942 designation for the World War II aluminum canteen with a lower-body perimeter seam and black composition cap.
+This example fits that early-war transition point.

 The 1942 date is important.
-The canteen still belongs to the M1910 family in how it was carried and used, but the aluminum body, horizontal seam, black cap, and cork seal show the wartime production direction.
+The canteen still belongs to the M1910 family in how it was carried and used, but the aluminum body, perimeter seam, black cap, and cork seal show the wartime production direction.
 The cover also reflects this period, with side-seam construction and gray felt lining.
 Together, the canteen and cover show older pattern influence and early World War II manufacturing changes in the same set.

 The canteen is aluminum and has the rounded, flattened profile associated with the U.S. canteen pattern.
 The body is marked on one face with U.S. / T.A.C.U.
 Co. / 1942.
 The marking identifies The Aluminum Cooking Utensil Company as the maker and places the canteen in World War II production.